-I can say – and I think this is medically valid, not just my own personal experience – that making sure you get some sleep (at least a few hours if nothing else) and not acting on impulsive behavior are the primary ways to stop hypomania in its tracks.
+I can say – and I think this is medically valid not just my experience – that making sure you get some sleep even if just a few hours and not acting on impulsive behavior are the primary ways to stop hypomania in its tracks.

 Nice try hypomania, but you’re going bye bye soon.
 You have to take control over your altered mood state in whatever way you can.